 - What, for now, is health and generativity of a teacher?
 What is healing and care for the soul?

 - What are the new or changed vocational challenges of teaching in higher education?

 - In what ways must we reconsider, reconstitute, rebuild, and revision communities which shape the teaching and learning experiences in our institutions?

 Applicants may apply to only one Salon and each Salon has specific applicant criteria unique to that Salon.
 Hence, applicants ought to make certain that their eligibility matches that of the particular Salon.
 Information about each Salon is included on their respective webpages.
 Brief descriptions are provided below.
 Questions about the Salons?
-Contact: Dr. Paul O. Myhre, Associate Director, firstname.lastname@example.org.
+Contact: Dr. Paul O. Myhre, Senior Associate Director, firstname.lastname@example.org.

 Leadership Team – Dr. Willie James Jennings, Yale Divinity School & Dr. Carolyn Medine, University of Georgia

 Applicants – African American Faculty; 5 years in the profession to mid- and late-career faculty teaching in Colleges, Universities, or Theological Schools

 Brief Description – This salon will focus on teaching about and about being part of at-risk black communities in this moment.

 Leadership Team – Dr. Evelyn Parker, Perkins School of Theology & Dr. Joretta Marshall, Brite Divinity School